Picopin7374/Chicagoifier-Arch/README.md

 # Chicagofier Arch

+## This project was mainly a fun side project but is now no longer actively devleoped.
+All files will be still here if you would like to see them and fork them,

 Based off of https://github.com/dominichayesferen/Chicagofier.
 Be sure to check dominichayesferen out!

 Chicago95 is an AMAZING theme for XFCE, however its held back by its Terminal-heavy installation procedure for getting the full transformation*.
 This script is a script that transforms an install of XFCE with very little user interaction required, making the whole transformation more noob-friendly to pull off.
 Additionally, it also includes some patches for the Chicago95 experience, and integrates Chicago95 Plus into the applications menu.